aimatchfun/php-runware-sdk/README.md

 The SDK includes built-in validation for all parameters:

+**TextToImage:**
 - Height and width must be between 128 and 2048 and divisible by 64
 - Steps must be between 1 and 100
 - CFG Scale must be between 0 and 30
 - Number of results must be between 1 and 20
 - CLIP skip must be between 0 and 2
 - TeaCache distance must be between 0 and 1

+**Inpainting:**
+- Height and width must be between 128 and 2048 and divisible by 64
+- Steps must be between 1 and 100
+- CFG Scale must be between 0 and 30
+- Number of results must be between 1 and 20
+- CLIP skip must be between 0 and 2
+- Strength must be between 0.0 and 1.0
+- Mask margin must be between 32 and 128
+- Seed image and mask image are required

 ## Documentation